Potentially good reduction loci of Shimura varieties: Preliminaries on Galois representations

 \begin{prf} The first assertion follows from Lemma \ref{lem:monodromy-filt-stab-l} \ref{item:P=G-l}, \ref{item:P-ad-l}, and the second from Lemma \ref{lem:monodromy-filt-stab-p} \ref{item:P=G-p}, \ref{item:P-ad-p}. \end{prf}

-\begin{rem} In fact, Corollary \ref{cor:adjoint-equivalence} (ii) holds without assuming that $\phi$ has the monodromy filtration (we have only to consider the monodromy filtration on $D_{\mathrm{pst}}(V_\xi)$).
+\begin{rem} In fact, Corollary \ref{cor:adjoint-equivalence} (ii) holds without assuming that $\phi$ has the monodromy filtration (we have only to consider the monodromy filtration on the image of $D_{\mathrm{pst}}$).
 However we do not need this fact later. \end{rem}

 \begin{rem} Let $\ell$ be a prime number, and assume that $\phi$ is de Rham and has the monodromy filtration if $\ell=p$.
 If $G$ is defined over $\Q_\ell$ and the image of $\phi$ is contained in $G(\Q_\ell)$, the parabolic subgroup $P_\phi$ is defined over $\Q_\ell$.
 Indeed, we can take a faithful representation $\xi$ which is defined over $\Q_\ell$, and then the monodromy filtration $M_\bullet V_\xi$ is also defined over $\Q_\ell$. \end{rem}